 The Local Governing Committee provides the school with a wide range of skills and experience which supports the Senior Leadership team in vital decisions that enhance the academy’s environment, curriculum and delivery of the best educational experience possible.

-Vacancies on the Governing body occur from time to time.
+Vacancies on the LGC occur from time to time.
 Anyone who would wish to be considered for appointment is invited to complete a Standard Form and skills matrix and return it to the Clerk to the Governing body.

-Any voluntary body who may be interested in nominating a co-opted member of the Governing body is also invited to write accordingly to the Clerk to the Governing body setting out details of the body and the reasons for their interest.
+Any voluntary body who may be interested in nominating a co-opted member of the Governing body is also invited to write accordingly to the Clerk to the LGC setting out details of the body and the reasons for their interest.

 Documents available from the Clerk to the Governing body:

 Register of Interests Form

 Guidance on Completion of Register of Interests Form

 Standard Form to be completed by Persons Interested in Appointment